2007 Appalachian State vs. Michigan football game: Second quarter

-Following the start of the second quarter, Appalachian State ran another six plays, ending the drive with a nine-yard touchdown pass by Edwards to Hans Batichon.
-The extra point again evened the score, this time at 14–14.
-Michigan was forced into a three-and-out and had to punt the ball, with Appalachian State starting their next drive at the Michigan 37.
-On the fifth play of the next drive, the Mountaineers scored a touchdown on a 20-yard pass from Edwards to Jackson.
-The Mountaineers converted the extra point attempt, giving them the lead at 21–14.
-Michigan began their next drive at their 20-yard line, and drove down to the Appalachian State 40-yard line in four plays.
-Their next play, a Brandon Minor run for five yards, was followed by a Minor run for no yards and an incomplete pass.
-The Wolverines opted to go for it on fourth down but failed to convert, turning the ball over to Appalachian State.
-The following Mountaineer drive featured nine running plays in a row, the last a six-yard run by Edwards for a touchdown.
-The extra point was successful, increasing the Mountaineer lead and making the score 28–14.
-Michigan returned the next kickoff to their 32-yard line, with 2:15 left on the clock.
-The Wolverines drove to the Appalachian five-yard line, ultimately settling for a field goal with 23 seconds left, cutting Appalachian State's lead to eleven points.
+Following the start of the second quarter, Appalachian State ran another six plays, ending the drive with a nine-yard touchdown pass by Edwards to Hans Batichon, tying the score at 14.
+Michigan was forced into a three-and-out and had to punt the ball; a 17-yard return by Jackson and a 15-yard late hit penalty by Michigan set up ASU at the Michigan 37.
+On the fifth play of the ensuing drive, the Mountaineers scored a touchdown on another Edwards completion to Jackson on a slant route, this time for 20 yards, and giving ASU its first lead at 21–14.
+Michigan began its next drive at their 20-yard line and drove 40 yards in four plays, but with first down on the App State 40-yard line, the drive stalled, with Michigan gaining only five yards over the next three plays.
+In no man's land, the Wolverines opted to go for it on fourth down but failed to convert, turning the ball over to Appalachian State.
+Taking over at their own 35-yard-line, the ensuing Mountaineer drive featured nine running plays in a row, the last a quarterback keeper by Edwards on third down and goal from the six-yard-line, who dove past Michigan defenders for a touchdown and a stunning 28–14 Mountaineers lead with 2:15 remaining in the half.
+The Wolverines answered with a 63-yard drive to the Appalachian five-yard line, ultimately settling for a Jason Gingell field goal with 23 seconds left, cutting Appalachian State's lead to eleven points.
+After the Mountaineers kneeled to end the first half, both teams ran to the locker room to some booing from the home crowd.